What is the credit score range?

 The VantageScore credit score is a fairly recent credit score developed by the three major credit bureaus - Equifax, Experian, and TransUnion.
 VantageScore 3.0 uses a 300 to 850 range similar to other credit scoring models.
 Earlier versions of the VantageScores range from 501 to 990 and give a letter grade A-F.

 You can check your VantageScore for free through Credit.com, CreditKarma.com, LendingTree.com or Quizzle.com.
 None of these services requires a credit card or subscription.
+If you prefer, you can purchase your VantageScore directly from Experian or TransUnion.

 Other Credit Scores